CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

 - Rephrased, where does a random walk on the sequence space, starting at the guide RNA, land?
 2) What qualities does the gRNA vector in this kernel exhibit?
 This is given by the *1*st row/column of the kernel.

 Many mathematical methods exist to perform such analyses on Markov transition matrices.
 MAGE uses diffusion, a class of methods based on powering the Markov matrix.
 A time step to power the markov matrix over is extracted by second derivative optimization of the time step versus the Von Neumann entropy of the Markov Matrix at that time step.
 This is performed via eigendecomposition of a symmetric conjugate affinity matrix whose powered eigenvalues correspond to the powered eigenvalues of the transition matrix.
-The Von Neumann entropy (VNE) is effectively a measure of the principal eigenvalues of the Markov matrix.
+The Von Neumann entropy (VNE) is effectively a measure of the principal eigenvalues of the Markov matrix (2).
 Over long diffusive time, the eigenvalues reduce, and the number of principal eigenvectors follows.
 Thus by optimizing t/VNE, we yield a transition matrix with few principal eigenvectors, yet retains the dynamic range of the matrix while behaving similarly to the limit of the matrix as t goes to infinity.
 The VNE optimization is output from the model for model tuning, and optionally, users may specify their own t.

-With this diffusion operator, we then convert it into a potential using a -log transformation that is inspired by potential energies found in nature; subsequently, the potentials are converted into potential distances.
-We have thus approximated diffusion distances between sequences extracted from the genome, which are then embedded using multidimensional-scaling.
+With this diffusion operator, we then convert it into a potential using a -log transformation (2).
+Subsequently, the potentials are converted into potential distances.
+We have thus approximated diffusion distances between sequences extracted from the genome.
+These distances are embedded using multidimensional-scaling.
 This output is a graphical representation of the diffusion probability between the target sequence and all of the other off target sequences in the genome.

 Additional offtarget descriptors are produced using a feature-scaled potential distance matrix.
 The first vector of this matrix is the [0,1] scaled diffusion distance, which is mapped onto unit exponential and unit normal distributions to produce binding probabilities based on diffusion distance.
 These are output into a csv file, which is a universal format for exchanging table-based data.